-Bernstein Shur was Proud to Sponsor the Mainebiz NEXT Awards
+Bernstein Shur was Proud to Sponsor the MEbiz NEXT Awards

-Recognizing Maine’s entrepreneurs and business leaders whose hard work and risk taking is helping our economy and state grow.
+Recognizing ME’s entrepreneurs and business leaders whose hard work and risk taking is helping our economy and state grow.

-As a 100+ year old Maine law firm, we understand and appreciate what it takes to do business here and be successful in Maine.
+As a 100+ year old ME law firm, we understand and appreciate what it takes to do business here and be successful in ME.
 We celebrate all of the honorees who have the vision, tenacity and passion to make the lives of those around them and throughout the state, a better place to work and live.
-We share that belief in Maine’s continued growth and potential to continually reinvent itself.
+We share that belief in ME’s continued growth and potential to continually reinvent itself.

 Bernstein Shur is especially proud to represent several of the NEXT award winners and to have played a small part in their endeavors, including:

 - Ben Waxman founder of American Roots, 100% American made customized fleece apparel

 - JB Turner, President of Front Street Shipyard in Belfast, a unique full service marina and facility